Attendance Strategy

 -

-When a pupil’s attendance is identified as a concern by the attendance team, our inclusion and safeguarding officer meets with parents in the first instance via telephone progressing to face to face meetings to explore the reasons for the concerning attendance.
+When a pupil’s attendance is identified as a concern by the attendance team, our attendance leader meets with parents in the first instance via telephone progressing to face to face meetings to explore the reasons for the concerning attendance.
 This provides information for the attendance team to reflect on to identify individual measures that can be taken.

 -